-The headshot is one of the most common and basic portrait shots in photography.
-In the corporate world, it is an essential type of shot as it emphasizes the subject, the pose, lighting, and image quality in general, unlike in other types of shots where there are distractions or props. it is also why it is considered the go-to shot for professionals and artists.
-Taking professional headshots seem intimidating for a few, but there are ways to get the right results.
+Professional headshots are one of the most common and basic portrait shots in photography.
+In the corporate world, it is an essential type of shot, as it emphasizes the subject, the pose, lighting, and image quality.
+This differentiates it from other types of shots where there are several objects or props. it is also why it is considered the go-to shot for professionals and artists.
+Taking professional headshots may seem intimidating sometimes, but there are ways to get the right results.

 Tips for Taking Professional Headshots

 1. Set up a consultation before the session

 Whether through email, phone, or face to face, talking to the subject will help them relax and be better prepared for the photo session.
 In general, people feel a bit uncomfortable when their photos are being taken, but if you ask a few questions such as where they live, what they do, etc., they will be more comfortable.
 It is also important to set their expectations or what they want to achieve in the photos.

 A headshot seems restrictive when it comes to poses, but you’ll be surprised at what a subtle turn of the head or shoulders can bring to the session.
 The face of the subject should be straight towards the camera.
 Ask the subject to slightly tilt his or her head, lean forward, or change their facial expression.
 Shifting the format from portrait to landscape can likewise lead to different shots.

 3. Assist the subject in choosing the right attire

 The face of the subject must be the focus of the headshot, so make sure that there are no distractions such as clothes that are too bright or feature a lot of bold prints.
 Consider solid and neutral colors.
 Depending on where the images will be used, it is better to ask the subject to bring clothes for formal and not-so-formal occasions.

 4. Get the lighting right

 There are several ways to perfect the lighting, but a classic setup is one light above and another one (second light or reflector filling) from below.